TUM School of Engineering and Design

 SNG Test Rig The SNG pilot plant is used to investigate the production of synthetic natural gas (SNG) from biomass

-SOFC StaTe Investigation on the degradation of SOFCs.
+SOFC StaTe Investigation on fuel cell stacks.

 All Testing facilities at LES